framely/community/docs/articles/reservation/reservation-api.md

   ```

 ## Reservation
-The Reservation object represents a customer's booking for a resource at a specific location.
+Represents a customer's booking for a resource at a specific location.
 Each reservation is a unique booking created by a customer.

 - Fields